Almonds and Olivez

 While there are currently not many human clinical trials on spirulina and cancer, there exists sufficient research that has shown its potential to prevent carcinogenesis as well as to reduce tumour sizes in research conducted on animals (Capel and Cysewski, 2010).

 Spirulina tumour reduction and prevention possibilities were observed in two (2) studies conducted by Harvard University School of Dental Medicine.
-In the first study, it was shown that a combination of spirulina and Dunaliella extract was found to reduce tumour by Thirty (30%) per cent in the animals who consumed both substances with the remaining Seventy (70%) per cent of the animals only experiencing a partial regression in their tumour growth (Schwartz J, and Shklar, 1987).
+In the first study, it was shown that a combination of spirulina and Dunaliella extract was found to reduce tumours by Thirty (30%) per cent in the animals who consumed both substances with the remaining Seventy (70%) per cent of the animals only experiencing a partial regression in their tumour growth (Schwartz J, and Shklar, 1987).

 The second study showed that both the spirulina and Dunaliella extract were able to prevent the development of tumours in the mouth of the rodents (Schwartz J, et. al. 1988).
 According to the researchers, while spirulina was not the sole substance used, the findings do suggest that the microalgae may have both a preventative and curative effect on cancer (Capel and Cysewski, 2010).
 It must be noted that Dunaliella salina extract is a type of unicellular microalgae that is found in hypersaline environments, for example, salt lakes (Ben-Amotz and Avron 1987).

-However, in a study with just pure spirulina, it was found that it had the ability to inhibit the formation of tumours in both the skin and stomach.
-This study was conducted by (Dasgupta et. al. 2001) with rodents who received either Two Hundred and Fifty (250) mg and Five Hundred (500) mg/kg as per their body weight.
+However, in a study with just pure spirulina, it was found that it could inhibit the formation of tumours in both the skin and stomach.
+This study was conducted by Dasgupta et. al. (2001) with rodents who received either Two Hundred and Fifty (250) mg and Five Hundred (500) mg/kg as per their body weight.
 Both dosages had a reducing effect on both types of tumours.
-According to the researchers, the lower dosage saw a reduction in skin tumours from Four point eight six (4.86) to One point two zero (1.20%) per cent and from Four point eight six (4.86) to One Point one five (1.15%) per cent in rodents that consumed the higher dose of spirulina.
+According to the researchers, the lower dosage saw a reduction in skin tumours from four point eight six(4.86) to One point two zero (1.20%) per cent and from Four point eight six (4.86) to One Point one five (1.15%) per cent in rodents that consumed the higher dose of spirulina.

 A similar reduction was experienced in stomach tumours with the rodents that consumed the lower dosage of spirulina in comparison to those who were fed the higher dosage.
 Additionally, more recent research conducted in 2008, found that the consumption of pure spirulina alone had a preventative effect on induced genetic cell damage (Chamorro-Cevalls et. al. 2008).